MischaU8/yumyum/modelling/model-a-basketball_gbj_5z_bj7w.md

 Uploaded: 2023-06-08

-yum yum Floyd here with a quick look at modeling and basketball and plasticity start by creating a sphere solid then create two lines that cut through the center of the solid in the front view
+yum yum Floyd here with a quick look at modeling and basketball in Plasticity start by creating a sphere solid then create two lines that cut through the center of the solid in the front view